Digital Nomad Visa in Spain: Requirements, Taxes and Application Process

 Each of these cases may seem straightforward, but they all have important tax implications once the individual becomes resident in Spain.

-Key Requirements for the Digital Nomad Visa in Spain
+Digital Nomad Visa Spain requirements (2026)

 To apply for the Digital Nomad Visa, you must meet a number of basic requirements.
 While these may vary depending on your situation, the main ones are:

-• Minimum income
+Minimum income

 You must demonstrate a stable income above a certain threshold, typically linked to the Spanish minimum wage.

-• Proof of remote work
+Proof of remote work

 You need to show that your activity is carried out for clients or companies based outside Spain.

-• Clean criminal record
+Clean criminal record

 A background check from your country (or countries) of residence is required.

-• Health insurance
+Health insurance

 You must have private health insurance valid in Spain.